Mertric/2D-Video-game/README.md

 Assets were needed  for the nodes (objects) of the game  to make visual animations for those nodes.
 The assets were saved as png files and imported into Godot in order to be used.

-Types of nodes with assets used (Credits to artists at the end of README.md):
+Types of nodes with assets used (Credits to artists at the end of README):
 * User's character
 * Enemy characters
 * Environment tiles for the platforms and background